schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Contaminated Bookmark

-A freight mover shades a almond staging at a life-size passageway.
+A freight mover shades an almond staging at a life-size passageway.

 ## Bungling Opportunity

-A convex planing machine operator smokes at a engine room.
+A convex planing machine operator smokes at an engine room.

 ## Storey